adrian/upm-swing/README.txt

       Server Side Steps
       ~~~~~~~~~~~~~~~~~
       To use database sharing you need to specify where you want your remote database
       stored.
-At present UPM only supports HTTP locations (both password protected by
+At present UPM supports HTTP and HTTPS locations (both password
-      basic authentication and non password protected).
+      protected by basic authentication and non password protected).

       To upload your database UPM comes with a PHP script (upload.php) that needs to
       be placed in the directory where you want to store the database.
 You'll find